 Vox is Dalcher’s angry cheese message.
 Yes, it might come from a valid place but it fell apart from the moment she started writing.
-Something that may have started off as a way to persuade people to stand up and make their voices heard quickly descends into something else.
+It may have started as a way to persuade people to stand up and make their voices heard but it quickly descends into something else.
 This is just another book in a long list of feminist torture porn.
 The kind of books that go above and beyond to imagine a myriad of horrible things that its female characters can be subjected to.
 And I know I know.
-Dystopia doesn’t mean cute and fluffy.
-But it’s getting so extreme.
-There are so many terrible things happening to women throughout the world at the moment that, really, we don’t need to thing about what might happen in the future.
-You want people to stand up and fight then just use what’s going on around you.
+Dystopia doesn’t mean cute and fluffy but it’s getting so extreme.
+There are so many terrible things happening to women throughout the world at the moment that, really, we don’t need to think about what might happen in the future.
+If you want people to stand up and fight then just use what’s going on around you.
 This book doesn’t even try to start a narrative about taking away someone’s voice.
 There’s the issue of consent on top of that.
 All used for to shock but never developed.

-This is just an experiment just how unsubtle a writer can be when trying to make an important point.
+This is just an experiment in just how unsubtle a writer can be when trying to make an important point.
 It’s all about grabbing headlines and getting people’s attention.
 Beyond the premise, the novel is ham-fisted.
-It blunders its way to an ending that even the laziest Hollywood action film writer would have shaken its head at.
-It’s all just a massive cliché.
+It blunders its way to an ending that even the laziest Hollywood action film writer would have shaken their head at.
+It’s a massive cliché.
 I mean that final scene is straight out of a Roger Moore James Bond film.
-It’s pathetic, rushed, and badly written guff.
-And it seems as though she is using the same kind of tactics as her characters to get her point across.
+It’s pathetic, rushed, and badly written.
+It feels as though she is using the same kind of tactics as her characters to get her point across.
 If this is a book hoping to get people engaged in politics then it does so by repeating it over and over and over whilst adding nothing to the narrative.
 It makes me angry that a book that tries this little is being hailed as an important piece of political writing.
 It isn’t.